Budyonny horse: History

-Breed Characteristics
+Characteristics

-Conformation

 Budyonny stallions stand on average 165 cm, mares 163 cm.
 The coat is generally chestnut with a golden sheen, although they may also be bay, gray or black.
 They have a well-proportioned head with a straight profile, a long neck, pronounced withers, sloping shoulders, a wide, deep chest, a long, straight back, and a slightly sloping croup.
 Their legs are long and strong with good joints and well-formed hooves.
 The modern horse has a strong build, good bone, and are quite similar to the Thoroughbred.
 Conformation problems include occasional offset cannon bones in the forelegs and overly straight hind legs.

-Sub-categories

 In the beginning, “Massive,” “Eastern,” and “Middle” types of the breed were recognized.